kitas91/CU-bootcamp-lesson2/README.md

-# CU-bootcamp-lesson2
+# CU-bootcamp-lesson3
-Second day of columbia
+Third day of columbia computer engineering school

+**Lets figure out how to upload commits to GitHub**